 One place within schools where religion not infrequently rears its head outside of religious education lessons is in science.
-Issues to do with religion seem increasingly to be of importance in science lessons.
-To many science teachers and others involved in science even raising the possibility that religion might be considered within school science lessons raises suspicions that this is an attempt to find a way of smuggling religion into the science classroom for religious rather than scientific reasons.
-This is not the intention here!
-Considering the scope of religion (or art or music or ethics) in a science lesson can be, on occasions, useful simply for helping learners better understand why science has things to say about certain matters but not others (Reiss 2014).
+Issues to do with religion seem increasingly to be of importance in school science lessons.
+To many science educators even raising the possibility that religion might be considered within science education raises suspicions that this is an attempt to find a way of getting religion into the science classroom for religious rather than scientific reasons.
+This is not the intention here.
+Part of the argument is that considering religion can be, on occasions, useful simply for helping learners better understand why certain things come under the purview of science and others don't (Reiss 2014).

-Another argument for considering religion within science lessons is like the argument for considering history in science lessons.
-While science can be learnt and studied in an historical vacuum, there are a number of reasons for examining science in its historical contexts.
-For a start, this helps students understand better why certain scientific advances were made at certain times.
-Wars, for instance, have sometimes led to advances in chemistry, physics and information science (e.g. explosives, missile trajectories, code breaking), while certain botanical disciplines, such as the classification and naming of plants, have flourished during periods of colonisation.
-Then it is the case that many learners find it motivating to learn science in its historical context.
+Another argument for considering religion within science education proceeds much as an argument for considering history in science education might.
+While science can be learnt and studied in an historical vacuum, there are a number of arguments in favour of examining science in its historical contexts.
+For a start, this helps one understand better why certain sorts of science were pursued at certain times.
+Wars, for instance, have sometimes led to advances in chemistry, physics and information science (e.g. explosives, missile trajectories, code breaking), while certain botanical disciplines, such as systematics and taxonomy, have flourished during periods of colonisation.
+Then there is the observation that for many learners understanding science in historical context can aid motivation.

-Similarly, while many students enjoy learning about the pure science of genetics and evolution, otherwise are motivated and come to understand the science better if they know something of the diversity of religious beliefs held by such important scientists as Charles Darwin, Thomas Huxley and Gregor Mendel.
-Such teaching is even better if students come to appreciate the religious views (including the diversity of religious views) of the cultures in which such scientists lived and worked.
+Similarly, while many students enjoy learning about the pure science of genetics and evolution, otherwise are motivated and come to understand the science better if they appreciate something of the diversity of religious beliefs held by such principal protagonists as Charles Darwin, Joseph Hooker, Thomas Huxley and Gregor Mendel.
+Such teaching is enhanced if students come to appreciate the religious views (including the diversity of religious views) of the cultures in which such scientists lived and worked.

 There are a number of places where religion and science interact.
 Consider, first, the question of 'authority' and the scriptures as a source of authority.
-To the great majority of religious believers, the scriptures of their religion (the Tanakh, the Christian bible, the Qur'an, the Vedas, including the Upanishads, the Guru Granth Sahib, the various collections in Buddhism, etc.) have authority by very virtue of being scripture.
+To the great majority of religious believers, the scriptures of their religion (the Tanakh, the Christian bible, the Qur'an, the Vedas, including the Upanishads, the Guru Granth Sahib, the various collections in Buddhism, etc.) have an especial authority by very virtue of being scripture.
 This is completely different from the authority of science.
-Newton's Principia and Darwin's On the Origin of Species are wonderful books but they do not have any permanence other than that which derives from their success in explaining the material world.
+Newton's Principia and Darwin's On the Origin of Species are wonderful books but they do not have any permanence other than that which derives from their success in explaining observable phenomena of the material world and enabling people to see the material world through Newtonian / Darwinian eyes.
 Indeed, as is well known, Darwin knew almost nothing of the mechanism of inheritance despite the whole of his argument relying on inheritance, so parts of The Origin were completely out of date over a hundred years ago.